-Diluted earnings per common share decreased \$1.27 during the first three months of 2013 to \$0.91 from \$2.18 for the same period last year.
-The decrease in diluted earnings per share was primarily attributable to:
+Diluted earnings per unit of limited partnership interest, or units, decreased \$1.27 during the first three months of 2013 to \$0.91 from \$2.18 for the same period last year.
+The decrease in diluted earnings per unit was primarily attributable to:

-- a 2012 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, and impairment charge on investment in unconsolidated entities, net of \$494.8 million, or \$1.39 per diluted share, primarily driven by a non-cash gain of \$488.7 million resulting from the remeasurement of our previously held interest to fair value for those properties in which we now have a controlling interest, - increased interest expense in 2013 as discussed below, - partially offset by a 2013 gain due to the disposal of all of our interests in four community centers of \$20.8 million, or \$0.06 per diluted share, - improved operating performance and core business fundamentals in 2013 and the impact of our acquisition and expansion activity.
+- a 2012 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, and impairment charge on investment in unconsolidated entities, net of \$494.8 million, or \$1.39 per diluted unit, primarily driven by a non-cash gain of \$488.7 million resulting from the remeasurement of our previously held interest to fair value for those properties in which we now have a controlling interest, - increased interest expense in 2013 as discussed below, - partially offset by a 2013 gain due to the disposal of all of our interests in four community centers of \$20.8 million, or \$0.06 per diluted unit,

+· improved operating performance and core business fundamentals in 2013 and the impact of our acquisition and expansion activity.